Jurre990/MadManAndMachines/README.md

 Capstone Project - Mad Men and Machines

-There is a .venv folder included for the libraries that are needed

 ==== Data ====

 In this folder there are multiple excel sheets where the ads, texts, links and annotations are stored.